stuartellis/stuartellis-site-hugo/content/articles/solus-setup.md

 you did not enable disk encryption, then the attacker will have complete access to all of the files on the system.

-## Configuring a Firewall ##

-FIXME

-Solus includes [firewalld](http://www.firewalld.org/), but does not provide a graphical utility to manage it in the initial installation.

-## Setting Up Backups ##

-FIXME

 # Setting Up for Development #

 Every developer needs a text editor and a version control system.